-This report has been prepared in accordance with the requirements of the Geotechnical Risk Management Policy for Pittwater (2009) as discussed in Section 6 below.
-We understand that the report will be submitted to Council as part of the DA documentation.
-Our report is therefore preceded by the completed Council Forms 1 and 1a.
+This report has been prepared in accordance with the requirements of the Geotechnical Risk Management Policy for Pittwater (2009) as discussed in Section 5 below.
+It is understood that the report will be submitted to Council as part of the DA documentation.
+Our report is preceded by the completed Council Forms 1 and 1a.